Gabriel0598/BEES-Breweries-Case/README.md

 9. Cloud Services: If your solution requires any cloud services, please provide instructions on how to set them up.
 Please do not post them in your public repository.

 ### INSTRUCTIONS
-- In order to prepare the environment for this test is required to create an Azure Account or log in into an existing one (<https://learn.microsoft.com/en-us/dotnet/azure/create-azure-account>).
+- In order to prepare the environment for this test is required to create an Azure Account or log in into an existent one (<https://learn.microsoft.com/en-us/dotnet/azure/create-azure-account>).
 - Into Azure portal create a group of resources following a template according to: <https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/template-tutorial-create-first-template?tabs=azure-powershell>.
 - Use json template files located in this repository ("conf/*.json")
 - Afterward it follows the test through resources: